FullByte/FullByte.github.io/docs/tech/azure/speech.md

 dotnet run
 ```

 This example output shows how the program first checks word for word and once the sentence  is over commits a sentence.
 Sometimes content of the sentence changes based on the following word(s).
-The example running is a child story by Nils Holgersson in german language:
+The example is analyzing a story by Nils Holgersson in german language:

 ![speechtotext](speechtotext.webp)